 Changes in Life

-Throughout the years I have suffered from anxiety.
-I recall once sitting in my car before driving to work and just freezing.
-I physically could not drive to work as I was overwhelmed with anxiety.
+I have anxiety, and recall once sitting in my car before driving to work and just freezing.
+Physically, I could not drive to work as I was overwhelmed with anxiety.
 I know that there is still a stigma with openly discussing mental health issues, but it is necessary to.
 I am not ashamed because this is a reality.
 Anxiety takes over your whole body, and it made me ill for many years.
 It took away my quality of life.

 One Big Ball of Worry

 I remember that all the small tasks that I would have to do would merge into one big ball of worry, and I could not cope.
 The way I describe myself feeling at the time was as though my son was in this bubble.
 Everything was happening all at once.
 Small holes appeared, and the water would start to enter.
 I would be running around trying to patch up these holes to stop my son from drowning, yet through the process, I would metaphorically slowly drown.

 Now that I understand what triggers my anxiety, I never let it get to a point where I feel like I cannot cope.
 I prioritise tasks and focus on one thing at a time.
 When I feel the “anxiety reaper” creeping up on me, I instantly stop what I am doing and take time out to rest.
 That way I am in a better frame of mine to re-evaluate the situation.
 I cannot stress how important it is to talk to someone when you are feeling stuck or overwhelmed.

 If people love you, then they will not judge you.
 Furthermore, you need that support network.
 I also find that it is essential to be silly.
 Likewise, it breaks the tension and allows us to forget all our worries.
 Me and my son dance around the house and make up goofy dance moves.
 We also have another outlet through our creativity.

 A couple of years ago, I wrote a poem about anxiety and being a parent carer as part of Carers Week, which I would like to share with you below:

 I Care Because I Care